 For those who don’t know, Studio Ghibli is an animation studio that has produced 24 feature-length films, of which many of them have won prestigious awards such as 2 Oscar awards for Best Animated Feature and the Japan Academy Prize.
-Films such as Spirited Away and Howl’s Moving Castle were ranked Japan’s top-grossing films and have done well internationally.
+Films such as Spirited Away and Howl’s Moving Castle were ranked Japan’s top-grossing films and have done well internationally too.

 Many of the themes in these movies revolve around overcoming our human struggles and addressing issues like environmentalism.
-The storytelling used was able to captivate their audience through the studio’s unique art style, eccentric characters, and the magical worlds they had created.
+The storytelling used was able to captivate the audience through the studio’s unique art style, eccentric characters, and the magical worlds they had created.

 The exhibition is filled with interactive box art pieces that are related to the films, and also has many trick-eye installations for you to take fun pictures at.